cpeditor/cpeditor.github.io/content/docs/preferences/language/_index.md

 The path of the executable file, i.e. the argument of the `-o` option of the compiler.

-If this path is a relative path, then it's relative to the source file (if it's an untitled tab, then relative to the [Temporary Directory](../general/_index.md#temporary-directory)).
+If this path is relative, then it's relative to the source file (if it's an untitled tab, then relative to the [Temporary Directory](../general/_index.md#temporary-directory)).

 You can use some place holders for this setting: